dpemmons/pigweed-quickstart/README.md

 # Pigweed: minimal Bazel example

-This repository contains a minimal example of a Bazel-based Pigweed project.
+This repository clones a minimal example of a Bazel-based Pigweed project.

-It's an echo application for the STM32F429 Discovery Board.
+It's an attempt to use pigweed with an Atmel SAM E70. **It doesn't work yet.**

 ## Cloning